OMG 2: Plot

 Kanti Sharan Mudgal, a loyal devotee of Lord Shiva, owns a shop outside the city's prominent Mahakaal temple.
 One day, he is called to the hospital and told that his son Vivek has been up all night masturbating continuously until he fainted.
 Vivek's friend explains that Vivek was bullied about the size of his penis and due to this, he became insecure.
 Vivek was told that masturbating will make it bigger.

-The school chairman Atal Nath Maheshwari tells Kanti about a recent video showing Vivek masturbating in the school restroom.
+Atal Nath Maheshwari, the chairman of the school Vivek studies in, tells Kanti about a recent video showing Vivek masturbating in the school restroom.
 As this is affecting the school's image, Vivek is expelled from the school and branded a sexual deviant.
 Kanti's friend, Pandey Ji, a rich priest at the temple, advises him to leave town as the situation is tarnishing their religious image.
 The video reaches Kanti's wife and daughter and their entire neighbourhood.
 They begin to be shamed and relentlessly mocked by society.
-Devastated, Kanti prays to Lord Shiva for help and Lord Shiva indeed arrives.
+Devastated, Kanti prays to Lord Shiva for help and Lord Shiva indeed arrives in the form of a messenger.

 After a police complaint against Vivek for trying to confront his bully, The One meets Vivek and Kanti at the police station, saying he's there to lodge a complaint of his missing bag, where he comforts Vivek.
 Vivek tries to commit suicide twice but is saved by The One.
 He meets Kanti as they're about to leave town, and tells him that his son did nothing wrong, explaining that not everything done in privacy is wrong or obscene, but that he went too far regardless.
 It is the school's fault for reinforcing the stigma around sex, and failing to provide proper sex education.
 He advises Kanti to file a case against the school and the medical practitioners.

 Kanti files a case against the school, the chemists, the doctor, the nurse, the janitor, and himself.
 When opposed with the fact that he is promoting vulgarity and pornography by defending his son's act, he holds the point in court that the Indian culture was always inclusive of conversations on sex through presenting multiple publications to get his case accepted.
 Pandey Ji asks Kanti to leave his given house and shop as this case will tarnish their religious image.

-The opposition lawyer, Kamini Maheshwari says Kanti is doing all this to cover up his son's vulgar act.
+Kamini Maheshwari, Atal's daughter-in-law and the opposition lawyer, says Kanti is doing all this to cover up his son's vulgar act.
 Kanti argues that if the school had included sex in their courses, his son wouldn't have been so misinformed.
 The One often visits to give Kanti indirect advice on how to continue the case.